Robotics-Club-IIT-BHU/Robo-Summer-Camp-20/Part4/README.md

 ## Robot learning:

 So basically we want **to learn efficient control over a given amount of data for our robot**.
 Thought the simpler it might sound it has implications of great magnitude that need to be explained and personally experienced to master.
 Thus, the videos below give a general overview of such methodologies, and getting into a greater depth will require the prolonging of the camp.
-Thus, we feel that you will be greatly benefited and understand the significance of this topic if we bring it to you as a series of workshops upon reaching the campus.
-For now, we would like you to build on the fundamentals of ML for the ones who are interested.
+Thus, we feel that you will be greatly benefited and understand the significance of this topic if we bring it to you as **a series of workshops upon reaching the campus**.
+For now, we would like you to build on the fundamentals of ML, for the ones who are interested.

 1. Open AI's work in Robotics.
    1. [Learning dexterity](https://openai.com/blog/learning-dexterity/)